Fast,

 Sand Equivalent 30 Test Set

-Sand Equivalent Test Sets are used to determine the proportion of clay-like material and fines in granular soils and fine aggregates.
+Sand Equivalent Test Sets are used to determine the amount of clay-like material and fines in granular soils and fine aggregates.
+For those interested in similar tests for drilling operations, consider the Sand Content Test Kit for Drilling Mud.
 Sets include everything required in ASTM and AASHTO test methods to perform the test except the shaker.

 Both Sand Equivalent Sets include four Clear Plastic Graduated Cylinders, Siphon Assembly, Irrigator Tube, Weighted Foot Assembly, Plastic Funnel, Solid Stopper, 8oz Stock Solution, and Measuring Tin.
 Each component is available individually.